 Gianna studied political science in Greece and museology - ethnology in Germany.
 The path of cultural tourism brought her back to her place, to work as a tour guide for small groups.
 She loves the different cultures, traditions and customs of each country and she is open to anything new.
 In Petassos she is dedicated to make every trip an unforgettable experience.

 Marina is a German language teacher and specialist.
 Her passion for travels and excursions and her desire to meet new people and cultures have turned her into a passionate explorer of the world!

-Her greatest love is her homeland, Crete, which she explores without missing any opportunity of a getaway or an excursion to the mountain and the sea!
+Her greatest love is her homeland, Crete, which she explores without missing any opportunity for a getaway or an excursion to the mountain and the sea!
 Every steep coast, every traditional village, every place of special fauna and flora is always on the top of her preference list!
-It doesn't surprise us that her friends alwasy ask her advice and proposals when it comes to the organization of any expedition!
+It doesn't surprise us that her friends always ask her advice and proposals when it comes to the organization of any expedition!

 Nektaria Mavroudi is an archaeologist, now a PhD candidate of Prehistoric Archaeology.
 She has participated in numerous Greek and international field projects.
 Her interests include landscape archaeology and Bronze Age architecture, the anthropology of gender and initiation practices concerning different life cycles in prehistoric Aegean.

 Marianna is an archaeologist, who has chosen to live in a small village in Crete as a member of the local community, an amateur farmer and an explorer of the surrounding historical landscape.
 She has years of experience in archaeological survey, excavation and restoration of monuments.
 She is scientifically focused on medieval topography, architecture and wall paintings' ontology.
 She is specialized in cultural heritage management and thus, she loves to share her knowledge about the history of the land and the people of Crete.